Contact us and see what NetOwl can do for you!

-Entity Extraction identifies key concepts in unstructured text such as named entities and disambiguates and classifies them into semantic categories, thereby creating structured data.
-Entity Extraction typically handles semantic concepts such as people, organizations, places, addresses, and time expressions as well as numeric expressions such as phone numbers, passport numbers, and many others.
+Entity Extraction, also known as named entity recognition (NER), identifies key concepts in unstructured text such as named entities and disambiguates and classifies them into semantic categories, thereby creating structured data.
+Named entity recognition typically handles semantic concepts such as people, organizations, places, addresses, and time expressions as well as numeric expressions such as phone numbers, passport numbers, and many others.

 Why Is Entity Extraction Useful?

 Entity Extraction allows users to analyze Big Text Data in a timely and effective manner, saving them from having to wade through enormous amounts of text manually.
 Suppose you received a large collection of data, such as web pages, social media posts, email, internal memos, and reports for analysis, and you have no idea what is in it or what to search for.
 Entity extraction can immediately reveal what people, companies, countries, cities, mailing addresses, email addresses, phone numbers, artifacts, etc. are mentioned in this collection.
 Now you can export this structured entity output to your favorite data visualization and analysis applications (e.g., Elastic Stack, Tableau) for trend analysis, geospatial analysis, link analysis, among others, to discover what is hidden in this vast data.